 Early-Installment Weirdness: Dr. Gilmore tended to have his eyes shadowed out a lot early on even after escaping Black Ghost, to mark him as shady and ambiguous.
 This effect would come and go throughout the early manga.

-009/Joe wore a green uniform in early colored artwork, and his scarf varied between being yellow or being red (the origin of the "red muffler" line in the theme for the '60s films and series).
-The entire team was considered to wear green uniforms, but Ishinomori eventually opted to depict them as all wearing red.
+009/Joe wore a green uniform in early colored artwork, and his scarf varied between being yellow or being red (the red version being the origin of the "red muffler" line in the theme for the '60s films and series).
+The entire team originally wore green uniforms as well, but Ishinomori eventually opted to depict them as all wearing red (however, there is some merchandise with the early manga color schemes, as well as artwork and statues with them at the Ishinomori Manga Museum).
 Early color art also gave Joe blue eyes, as opposed to brown/red.

 Electric Torture: Used a lot by various Black Ghost villains and other opponents.
 0010 is a notable example.